-The Data Editor provides two views of your data:
+The Data Editor provides three views of your data:

-- Data View.
-This view displays the actual data values or defined value labels. - Variable View.
-This view displays variable definition information, including defined variable and value labels, data type (for example, string, date, or numeric), measurement level (nominal, ordinal, or scale), and user-defined missing values.
+- Over View This view gives an overall idea of the data set. - Data View This view displays the actual data values or defined value labels. - Variable View This view displays variable definition information, including defined variable and value labels, data type (for example, string, date, or numeric), measurement level (nominal, ordinal, or scale), and user-defined missing values.

-In both views, you can add, change, and delete information that is contained in the data file.
+In the Data and the Variable views, you can add, change, and delete information that is contained in the data file.